uuverifiers/eldarica.g8/README.md

-A [Giter8][g8] template for a Hello World application, used in the [Getting Started with Scala guide](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).
+A [Giter8][g8] template for a starter application that uses [Eldarica](https://github.com/uuverifiers/eldarica).

 Template license
 ----------------
-Written in 2017-2021 by the Scala Center
+Written in 2022 by uuverifiers.

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.